IRI-Research/metadataplayer/doc/architecture.en.md

 ### pop.js ###

 Defines the *IriSP.PopcornReplacement* class, i.e. a simplified version of the Popcorn API used to interface with video players (jwplayer, dailymotion) not supported by Popcorn.
-When this part of the Metadataplayer was written, Popcorn and jwplayer didn't interface well, but it should be replaced by a real Popcorn.js plugin.
+When this part of the Metadataplayer was written, Popcorn and jwplayer didn’t interface well, but it should be replaced by a real Popcorn.js plugin.

 ### utils.js ###